hoijui/osh-tool/README.md

 ## Usage

-Simply run `osh -h` to see usage information.
+Simply run `osh --help` to see usage information.

 For more details how to use it locally and on CI/build-bot, see the [**user documentation**](doc/user/README.md).